Alabama Butterfly Atlas

-Butterfly: Wingspan: ¾ - 1¼" (1.9 - 2.8 cm) Male upperside wings are blue; females have dusky-brown wings with blue toward the body.
+Butterfly: Wingspan: ¾ - 1¼" (1.9 - 2.8 cm) UPPER SURFACE (dorsal) Male: blue.
+Female: dusky brown with blue toward body.
 Two hindwing spots are present but lack any orange pigment.
-Underside wings are whitish-gray with a distinctive row of black forewing spots rimmed with white.
-The black spots continue around the hindwingwing, with several small spots and one to three larger black spots.
-Hindwing spots lack the orange color seen in many blues and hairstreaks.
+UNDER SURFACE (ventral) Whitish gray; distinctive row of black forewing spots rimmed with white.
+Black spots continue around hindwing, with several small spots and one to three larger black spots.
+Hindwing spots lack orange color.

-ID TIp: Row of round, white-rimmed back spots on underside of forewing is disctinctive,
+ID Tip: Row of round, white-rimmed back spots on underside of forewing is distinctive,

-Egg: Whitish, turban-shaped egg laid singly on host plan, often on buds.
+Egg: Whitish; turban shaped.
+Laid singly on host plant, often on buds.

-Caterpillar: Caterpillars are variable in color, depending to some extent on the coloration of the host plant they are eating.
-May be green with with light lateral line and light chevrons; brown with shades of pink and tan; brown with lighter chevrons.
+Caterpillar: Variable in color; may be green with light lateral line and light chevrons; brown with shades of pink and tan; brown with lighter chevrons.

 Reakirt's Blues are well known vagrants.
 In the United States, their home base is Texas and the southwestern states, but they typically emigrate northward, colonizing the midwestern states and sometimes straying into Canada.
 They expand eastward as well, often reaching western Mississippi.
-A Reakirt's Blue occassionally shows up in Alabama.
+A Reakirt's Blue occasionally shows up in Alabama, so small blue butterflies are worth a second look.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.